 This report identifies current export certificates issued by the competent United States government agencies, to comply with Mexican import standards and regulations or to attest that the corresponding agricultural products are subject to U.S. regulation.
-There are no significant changes to certificate requirements since Post's 2011 FAIRS report.
+There are no significant changes to certificate requirements since Post's 2012 FAIRS report.
+However, the reader should keep in mind that at the time of revising this report, USDA agencies are discussing with Mexican officials the certification of food preparations that include minimum quantities of egg and dairy as an ingredient.